Travelgate/documentation/kb/connections/connections-content/how-to-check-my-connections-content.md

 ## How can I check my Connections Content?

-1. First of all, log in to our [website](https://www.travelgatex.com/).
+1. First of all, log into our [Portal](https://www.travelgate.com/).

 	![connections_content_step2_1](https://storage.travelgate.com/kbase/connections_content_step2_1.jpg)